matteobortolazzo/its-devops-resources/README.md

 - **NeoVim** (When you mastered Vim motions)
   - From IDE to PDE (Personal Development Environment), you can make it work exactly as you want.
   - [YouTube - NeoVim Kickstart](https://www.youtube.com/watch?v=m8C0Cq9Uv9o)
+  > This is not perfect for every situation, it can replate easily VS Code, but not IntelliJ or Visual Studio for specific workflows.
 - **Tmux** (Multiple terminal "windows" in one terminal)
   - You can have multiple terminals in one terminal, create sessions, windows, panels, and more.
   - [YouTube - Tmux explained](https://youtu.be/niuOc02Rvrc?si=MOBA-YV9tC8yhN8z)